ccj99/SAFARI/README.md

 # Collecting Preference Rankings under Local Differential Privacy

 [Collecting Preference Rankings under Local Differential Privacy (technical report)](https://github.com/cheng-lab-at-bupt/SAFARI/blob/master/Collecting%20Preference%20Rankings%20under%20Local%20Differential%20Privacy%20(technical%20report).pdf)
+The source code of **SAFARI** is publicly available.

 # Experimental Requirement
 - g++  5.1.0+

 # Usage
-Here we present an example of running experimets in the technical report.
+An example of running experimets in the technical report is shown as follows.

 ## Ranking dataset

-We provide the test ranking datasets in our experiments, which are extracted from the [Sushi dataset](http://www.kamishima.net/sushi/) and [Jester dataset](http://goldberg.berkeley.edu/jester-data/).
+The test ranking datasets in the experiments, which are extracted from the [Sushi dataset](http://www.kamishima.net/sushi/) and [Jester dataset](http://goldberg.berkeley.edu/jester-data/).
 The path of these ranking datasets is:
 ```bash
 ./SAFARI_code/dataset
 ```

 ## Build code
-You can build the code in the following steps:
+The code can be built by the following steps:
 ```bash
 cd ./SAFARI_code/
 mkdir obj